smwesten-usgs/swb2_examples/README.md

 Each example directory contains all of the required daily weather data, geographic information system (GIS) inputs, lookup tables, and control files needed to run on a users' local system.
 In addition, each application directory contains a "jupyter" folder that contains a number of Jupyter notebooks (see http://jupyter.org/ for more information about Jupyter.)
 The Jupyter notebooks are designed to provide examples showing control file options, lookup table manipulation, and NetCDF file processing.

-> :warning: **These examples are known to work with the binary files included in this repo** They may not work with older versions of swb or swb2.
+> :warning: **These examples are known to work with the binary files included in this repo.** They may not work with older versions of swb or swb2.

 Disclaimer
 ----------